digama0/mm0/mm0.md

     notation-literal ::= prec-constant | identifier
     prec-constant ::= '(' constant ':' precedence-lvl ')'

-Output
+Input and Output
 ---

 *Note*: This command is optional, even more so than the rest of this specification.

+    inout-stmt ::= input-stmt | output-stmt
+    input-stmt ::= 'input' input-kind ':' (identifier | math-string)* ';'
-    output-stmt ::= 'output' output-kind identifier (formula-dummy-binder)* ';' formula-dummy-binder ::= '{' (dummy-identifier)* ':' type '}'
+    output-stmt ::= 'output' output-kind ':' (identifier | math-string)* ';'
-                          |  '(' (dummy-identifier)* ':' (type | formula) ')'
     output-kind ::= identifier

 The `output` command allows the verifier to produce an output of some kind, in an implementation-defined manner.
-The manner in which output is produced is controlled by the `output-kind`, which specifies the target format, for example `s-expr`, or a program language such as `g` or `x86_asm`.
-The details vary depending on the target, but this can be read as an *existential* statement, by contrast to `theorem`, which proves universal statements.
+The manner in which output is produced is controlled by the `output-kind`, which specifies the target format, for example `s_expr`, or a program language such as `g` or `x86_asm`.
+The math string should be an expression or definition which encodes the output.
 A statement such as

-    output c halting (e: c-expr) (.x: set) (_: $ A. x e.
-Input halts(e, x) $);

-might assert that the verifier produces a C source file described by `e`, which always halts when executed on any input.
-Or more simply:

-    output s-expr halting (ph: wff) (h: $ ph $);

-would print the s-expression corresponding to some provable wff.
-The proof file is responsible for demonstrating the existential witness - the program that halts, or the provable wff - and the verifier is responsible for interpreting the term from the logic as a string to output or a file to produce.
+    output c: $ my_program $;

+might cause the verifier to produce a C source file described by `my_program`, which we may additionally prove theorems about (because it is a definition in the logic), such as always-halting.
+Note that `my_program` may be given an implicit `def`, in which case the production of such a program would be the responsibility of the proof file, and the specification is only asserting the existence of such a program.
+A (cheating) "hello world" program in this language might be:

+    sort foo;
+    term hello: foo > foo;
+    term world: foo;
+    output s_expr: $ hello world $;

+which would print `hello world` to the console if the verifier supports s-expression printing.
+(Printing arbitrary strings would require significantly more encoding, because the language does not support string literals.)
+All definitions may be unfolded by the output command.

+Complementary to this is the `input` command, which does something like the opposite.
+Given an implementation defined `input-kind`, the verifier will check that the `math-string` matches the encoding of some aspect of the current verifier state.
+For example,

+    input ast: $ this_file_ast $;

+will check that `this_file_ast` is an encoding of the AST of the specification file itself.
+Yes, this AST will even include a node for `input ast: $ this_file_ast $;` and the definition of `this_file_ast`, so for this to work the file AST would have to be encoded in the proof file.

+Specific input and output commands are expected to depend on the existence of terms and definitions defined in the specification file (but not the proof file).

 Secondary parsing
 ===